apache/airavata-sandbox/gsoc2022/smilesdb/README.md

 **DEVELOPMENT GOALS**
 1. Create a robust database to reduce the latency.
 2. Redesigning the data models.
-3. Synchronising the data with a user dashboard.
+3. Synchronising the data with a user dashboard on performing experiment successfully.

 # Table of Contents